-- 3.42 The Adult Education Budget will be confirmed by DfE on an annual basis, no later than 31 January, a condition of the devolution of the Adult Education Budget is the requirement to continue to fund the legal entitlements: - English and maths, up to and including level 2, for individuals aged 19 and over, who have not previously attained a GCSE grade A\ to C or grade 4, or higher, and /or - First full qualification at Level 2 for individuals aged 19 to 23, and / or - First full qualification at level 3 for individuals aged 19 to 23 - Digital entitlement (from 1 August 2020)
+- 3.45 The Adult Education Budget (AEB) and Free Courses for Jobs Funding will be confirmed by DfE on an annual basis, no later than 31 January.
+A condition of the devolution of the Adult Education Budget is the requirement to continue to fund the AEB defined legal entitlements: - English and maths, up to and including level 2, for individuals aged 19 and over, who have not previously attained a GCSE grade A to C or grade 4, or higher, and /or - First full qualification at Level 2 for individuals aged 19 to 23, and / or - First full qualification at level 3 for individuals aged 19 to 23 - Digital entitlement (from 1 August 2020) - 3.46 An open opportunity for providers wishing to access adult skills funding from academic year 2021/22 was concluded in 2021.
+This established a Framework of Adult Skills Training Providers that is and will be utilised to award annual Adult Education Budget provision, any additional devolved adult skills funding and any adult skills funding secured by TVCA.
+The initial AEB awards that were directed via the Framework enabled this funding to be allocated for up to 4 years (3+1), subject to the availability of the devolved budget. - 3.47 Annual AEB funding allocations will be approved by Cabinet each year.
+Annual funding awards will remain subject to confirmation of the annual devolved budget from DfE. - 3.48 The Employment and Skills Strategy and associated delivery plan will be reviewed annually and will aim to set out and define the future priorities for the Adult Skills Funding.

-3.43 Following the Government's announcement of the new Lifetime Skills Guarantee and Level 3 Adult offer, the Combined Authority has received a further devolved budget for implementation from April 2021.
-The existing AEB policies will be applied to this new Guarantee.

-An open opportunity for providers wishing to access adult skills funding from academic year 2021/22 was launched in April 2021.
-This will establish a Framework of providers for future funding.

-Alongside setting up the Framework, the AEB and L3 process for awarding funding from 2021/22 was also launched.
-This will enable indicative funding to be allocated for up to 4 years (3+1), subject to the availability of a devolved budget.
-Annual funding allocations will be approved by Cabinet each year.
-Annual funding awards will remain subject to confirmation of the annual devolved budget from DfE.

-- 3.44 All training provider organisations who were seeking to secure a funding award, are required to submit a Delivery Plan to the Combined Authority. - 3.45 The appraisal of the Provider Delivery Plans will initially be undertaken by TVCA officers and the Director Leadership Team.
-The Chief Executive, in consultation with the portfolio lead and elected Mayor, will present the recommendations for funding awards to Cabinet for approval. - 3.46 The Strategic Skills Plan will be reviewed annually and updated in line with the outcomes of detailed sector skills analysis for the Tees Valley and will aim to set out and define the future priorities for the Adult Education Budget. - 3.47 The Combined Authority will review its provider base to ensure that it is fit for purpose to deliver the adult education and skills needs of the Tees Valley region, as set out in the Strategic Skills Plan.
-Where there are any gaps in provider types and ability to meet the skills needs, the Combined Authority will undertake additional commissioning/procurement activity in order to seek and fund those providers. - 3.48 Any additional in-year changes, such as additional funding awards, commissioning or procurement activity will be undertaken in line with the HM Treasury Green Book conditions.
-Where required, in line with the constitution; either a delegated decision or, if required, full Cabinet approval will be sought. - 3.49 The Combined Authority will continue to manage the performance of Providers in line with the Performance Management Framework and will continue to assess the following on an annual basis: - Financial Health: - Quality; - Data Collection; - Audit and Assurance; and - Contract Compliance.

-- 3.50 The Combined Authority will continue to review its provider base as part of the annual provider performance review process, with consideration given to further commissioning/procurement as required. - 3.51 The Combined Authority will continue to undertake external evaluation of the Adult Education Budget following the final provider data submission for the 2019/20 academic year (December 2020).
+- 3.49 The Combined Authority will regularly review its provider base to ensure that it is fit for purpose to deliver the adult education and skills needs of the Tees Valley region.
+Where there are any gaps in provider types and ability to meet the skills needs, the Combined Authority will undertake additional commissioning/procurement activity in order to seek and fund those providers. - 3.50 Any additional in-year changes, such as additional funding awards, commissioning or procurement activity will be undertaken in line with the HM Treasury Green Book conditions.
+Where required, in line with the constitution; either a delegated decision or, if required, full Cabinet approval will be sought. - 3.51 The Combined Authority will continue to manage the performance of Providers in line with the Performance Management Framework and will continue to assess the following on an annual basis: - Financial Health; - Quality; - Data Collection; - Audit and Assurance; and - Contract Compliance. - 3.52 The Combined Authority will continue to review its provider base as part of the annual provider performance review process, with consideration given to further commissioning/procurement as required. - 3.53 The Combined Authority will continue to undertake external evaluation of adult skills provision at regular points during the Investment Plan delivery timetable following the final provider data submission annually in December 2020.